jonathan-slark/bloc/README.md

 # bloc

-**Written by Jonathan Slark**
+**Author: Jonathan Slark**
-See `LICENSE.txt` file for copyright and license details.
+See `LICENSE.txt` for copyright and licensing details.

 ## Introduction

-`bloc` is based on a well-known game.
-This version sticks to fairly standard gameplay, but the scoring system is my own.
-The game was created as an exercise to learn games programming and is not meant to pose as an official version.
+`bloc` is a falling-block puzzle game inspired by a well-known classic.
+While the core gameplay remains familiar, it features a custom scoring system.
+This game was developed as a learning project in game programming and is not intended as an official version.

 ### Quick Start Guide